pfeatherstone/https/README.md

 - Q: Why not use Beast?

   A: I find Beast bloated and unecessarily complicated.
 HTTP1 and WS are simple protocols.
 There is SO MUCH source code in Beast and I'm not convinced it's proportionate.
-Additionally, you don't need Beast objects like `basic_stream` or `flat_buffer`.
-All you need are a few structs, enums, Asio composed operations and voila.

 - Q: Why are you not writing the base library Sans-IO?
-It's the fashion!

   A: Because I'm only going to use this with Asio.
 I don't mind having state-machine logic inside an Asio composed operation rather than something custom.
 As far as I can tell, the only motivation for Sans-IO is unit tests.
-It means you don't have to open a socket.